keithalewis/math/ao.md

 It is important models have knobs for all possible outcomes and not make the mistake of implicit optimization.

-It is common to under specify the sample space for models.
+It is common to underspecify the sample space for models.
 For example, the exercise time might depend on tax considerations or social media data.